Involvement & Activities

 Aside from volunteering, Get Involved leaders can help you work through a Tuum Est application to secure funding, help promote opportunities, events, and organizations, as well as aid in volunteer recruitment efforts.

-Get Involved leaders are located in the Student Experience Office (SEO) in UNC 329.
-Drop in hours are listed below:
+Get Involved leaders are located in the Student Experience Office (SEO) during the Winter session.
+You can find them in UNC 329.
+Check back in September for office hours.

 Did you know there are more than 600 student volunteer positions available on campus?